sei-jed-10/w01d03-HW2/README.md

 ## Instructions
 1. Fork and clone this repository.
 2. Change into the new directory`cd w01d03-HW2`
-3. Create a file called solution.js and add all answers to it.
+3. Create a file called ls and add all answers to it.
 ---

 #### Exercise 1: